DeepLabCut/DeepLabCut/docs/installation.md

 ## PIP:

-- Everything you need to run DeepLabCut (i.e., our source code and our dependencies) can be installed with `pip install 'deeplabcut[gui]'` (for GUI support) or without: `pip install deeplabcut`.
+- Everything you need to run DeepLabCut (i.e., our source code and our dependencies) can be installed with `pip install 'deeplabcut[gui,tf]'` (for GUI support w/tensorflow) or without the gui: `pip install 'deeplabcut[tf]'`.

 - Please note, there are several modes of installation, and the user should decide to either use a **system-wide** (see [note below](system-wide-considerations-during-install)), **conda environment** based installation (**recommended**), or the supplied [**Docker container**](docker-containers) (recommended for Ubuntu advanced users).
 One can of course also use other Python distributions than Anaconda, but **Anaconda is the easiest route.**